-- Recognition of tax losses (Note 3).
+- Recognition of tax losses (Note 3);

-- Impairment of Exploration and Evaluation expenditures (Note 7).
+- Impairment of exploration and evaluation expenditures (Note 7); and

 - Share-based payments (Note 15).

-(r) Segment reporting
+(r) Operating Segments

 An operating segment is a component of an entity that engages in business activities from which it may earn revenues and incur expenses (including revenues and expenses relating to transactions with other components of the same entity), whose operating results are regularly reviewed by the entity's chief operating decision maker to make decisions about resources to be allocated to the segment and assess its performance and for which discrete financial information is available.
-This includes start up operating which are yet to earn revenues.
+This includes start up operations which are yet to earn revenues.
 Management will also consider other factors in determining operating segments such as the existence of a line manager and the level of segment information presented to the board of directors.